As winter is approaching, you are probably wondering what are the best winter sports you can find in Toronto!

 Cons

-- Not as many cherry blossoms trees
+- Not as many cherry blossom trees as other locations

-4. Toronto Island Park
+4. Centennial Park

 Location Information: